AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/1-yaml-plugin/1-importing-yaml-files/content.md

 export { content };
 ```

-At this point we should run into error when Vite fails to load `.yaml` file. ❌
+At this point we should run into error when Vite fails to load `.yaml` file.&nbsp;❌